National Contest Journal: Editors

-In 50 years of publication, the National Contest Journal has had 17 different editors.
+In over 50 years of publication, the National Contest Journal has had 18 different editors.
 The first editor, and founder of the magazine, was Tod Olson, K0TO.
 Olson was one of three editors to have served multiple times in that capacity for the magazine.

 Contest sponsorship

 The magazine organizes, adjudicates, and publishes the results of two series of annual radio competitions, the North American QSO Party (NAQP) and the North American Sprint.
 The NAQP has three separate events (for CW, voice, and RTTY) run twice a year, managed by volunteers.
 The Sprint has two separate events (for CW and RTTY) run twice a year, managed by volunteers.
 The competitions focus on participation from stations in North America.
 The National Contest Journal publishes the contest rules and results in the magazine and on the magazine's web site.